Kansas City Chiefs vs. Dallas Cowboys NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - Kansas City has not covered the spread at home, and is 3-2 overall there, this year.

-- This year, in five home games, Kansas City has hit the over twice.
+- This year, in five home games, Kansas City has gone over the total twice.

-- The average total in Chiefs home games this season is 53.2 points, 2.8 fewer than this matchup's over/under (56).

-- In away games, Dallas is 4-0 against the spread, and 3-1 overall.

 - The Cowboys are unbeaten ATS (1-0) as 2.5-point underdogs or more away from home.